 Globally, the higher education sector is embracing CBE.

 The reasons why colleges, universities, vocational schools and other higher education institutions choose to implement CBE vary, but generally it comes down to three broad factors: accessibility, flexibility and applicability.

-Finally, since students need to prove competencies to complete a CBE programme, outcomes are more transparent and applicable.
+Finally, since students need to prove competencies to complete a CBE program, outcomes are more transparent and applicable.
 There’s less guesswork about skills and knowledge they will or won’t have afterward.
-This can make it easier for schools to not only say but also show how they’re preparing their graduates for the working world, which can instil confidence in students and employers alike.
+This can make it easier for schools to not only say but also show how they’re preparing their graduates for the working world, which can instill confidence in students and employers alike.

 Competency-Based Training for Professional Development